doorstep75/doorstep75/README.md

 - 🚀 I have experience of using Postman (to aid my day job) and am currently in a full stack web dev bootcamp
 - 💞️ I’m looking to collaborate on testing projects but also anyone learning web development
 - 📚 I've recently started to learn more around JavaScript, TypeScript and Cypress
-- 🧑🏻‍💻 My aim is to become an automation engineer and the short term and who knows from there
+- 🧑🏻‍💻 My aim is to become an automation engineer in the longer term but happy with my life as a tester regardless
 - 📫 You're welcome to send me a message via github to reach out

 <!---